Mazhar Krasniqi: Biography

 Mazhar Shukri Krasniqi was born in 1931 in Pristina, Kosovo.
 He came from a prominent family in Kosovo who held political and economic sway in the region.
 Krasniqi was against communism and experienced arrests from both Albanian and Yugoslav authorities, in particular due to his escape attempts.
-In 1950, employed on a Yugoslav vessel, Krasniqi jumped ship in Izmir, Turkey and was registered as a refugee with the UN's International Refugee Organization (IRO).
-Traveling on the ship SS Goya, an impoverished Krasniqi reached Wellington, New Zealand during May 1951 and later did a variety of jobs such as farm work in Gore, Southland.
-Krasniqi moved to Auckland and between 1959-1960 he travelled to Australia, first to Melbourne, followed by Sydney.
+In 1950, employed on a Yugoslav vessel, Krasniqi jumped ship in İzmir, Turkey and was registered as a refugee with the UN's International Refugee Organization (IRO).
+Traveling on the ship SS Goya, an impoverished Krasniqi reached Wellington, New Zealand during May 1951 and later did a variety of jobs such as farm work in Gore.
+Krasniqi moved to Auckland and between 1959 and 1960 he travelled to Australia, first to Melbourne, followed by Sydney.
 In Australia, he worked as a foreman expeditor, interacted with Albanian Australian communities and gave speeches to the public about Albanian issues.

 Back in Auckland, Krasniqi opened a restaurant and cafe in 1960 named "Free Albania" in the suburb of Panmure, and it became a hub for Albanian cultural activity in the country.
 As one of a number of Albanians who founded an organisation Lidhjen e Qytetarëve Shqiptarë në Zelandë të Re (the League of Albanian Citizens in New Zealand or 'Albanian Civic League'), he became its long serving leader.
 The Albanian Civic League assisted the New Zealand Albanian community to keep links with Albanian diaspora groups and prominent figures and to focus public attention on Albanian issues like Kosovo.

 Krasniqi raised his children with a Muslim upbringing and he personally was a mosque attendee.
 His modernist outlook made him want reason and religious revelation to be in harmony and for the norms and mores of human rights and democracy to reshape the Muslim world over time.
 He opposed Albania's communist government and religious fundamentalism.
 In 1970, Krasniqi closed "Free Albania" and opened a kiosk at the Panmure "Swimarama", a pool and leisure centre.
 He made many successful investments and had accumulated wealth that made it possible for Krasniqi to go to Australia, Germany, Jordan, Saudi Arabia, the US and Turkey to publicly advocate for Albanian interests, democracy and human rights.
 Representing the New Zealand Albanian community, Krasniqi met Mother Teresa in 1970 on her New Zealand trip.
 In 1974, Krasniqi established an export company that sent farm produce to the Middle East.